greenzemg/greenzemg.github.io/_projects/2_project.md

 This project was a collaborative effort involving a multidisciplinary team of eight engineers.
 All team members had one or more roles in the project.
 In addition to my technical contributions, I played the role of Scrum Master and led the agile execution of the project.

-As a developer, I took ownership and responsibility for implementing one of the core components called IOSwitch (see bellow diagram).
+As a developer, I took ownership and responsibility for implementing one of the core components called IOSwitch (see Fig 3).
 It functions as a central router that directs data flow between the physical world and the digital model.
 It validates JSON-based messages and routes sensor data and actuator commands to the appropriate controllers.

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">